gocom/resolution/README.md

 Resolution
 =====

 Identify pixel resolutions and dimension strings.
-Library for parsing given pixel resolution values and returning resulting aspect ratios, or human-readable short name identifiers.
+Offers a library for parsing given pixel resolution values and returning  resulting aspect ratios, or human-readable short name identifiers.
+The main use-case for the library would be converting raw resolution  dimensions to 1080p, 4K and 8K, and so-on, identifiers.
 Written in JavaScript and supports both client-side browser and Node.js backend contexts.

 Install
 -----